-Physical disabilities include: 1) visual disabilities, i.e. eye disorder which results in blindness or in decrease of sight; 2) hearing impaired, i.e. wholly or partially without hearing; and 3) other physical disabilities, i.e. physical disabilities which affect the motor, sensor, and mobility functions of the body.
-Mental disorders include minor and medium level mental disorder whereas behavioral deviations are disorders which affect difficulties for children to adjust to their environments, i.e. family, school, and society.
+Physical disabilities include: 1) visual disabilities, namely eye disorder which results in blindness or in decrease of sight; 2) hearing impaired, namely wholly or partially without hearing; and 3) other physical disabilities, namely physical disabilities which affect the motor, sensor, and mobility functions of the body.
+Mental disorders include minor and medium level mental disorder whereas behavioral deviations are disorders which affect difficulties for children to adjust to their environments, namely family, school, and society.
 Children could also have double disability, for both physical and mental.